Application for a license to use statistical data

 Identification data (from personal data mainly personal identity codes, names, addresses, dates of birth and any other pertinent data; and in the case of other statistical units, the identification data) shall be removed from the data for which a licence has been granted, or the data is made less specific or combined in order to prevent identification.
 The data to be removed or the manner of combination shall be indicated in the licence decision.

 Identification data can be left intact when the applicant requests data on the cause of death using personal identification of a particular group of people.
-Data on age, gender, education and occupation may also be released with identification data if the applicant is entitled to collect such data by virtue of the Personal Data Act.
+Data on age, gender, education, occupation and socioeconomic status may also be released with identification data if the applicant is entitled to collect such data by virtue of the Personal Data Act.
 An account of this must be included in the application.
 An additional requirement is that the release of the data in identifiable form is necessary with regard to the study.

 Conditions of the licence

 The data may only be used for the purpose stated in the decision.
 The data shall also be treated as confidential, and they may not be turned over others without permission from Statistics Finland.
 All persons who will participate in handling of the data shall sign a pledge of secrecy.